Censorship by Google: Global blocking

 In June 2017, the Canadian supreme court ruled that Google can be forced to remove search results worldwide.
 Civil liberties groups including Human Rights Watch, the BC Civil Liberties Association, and the Electronic Frontier Foundation argue that this would set a precedent for Internet censorship.
 In an appeal, Google argued that the global reach of the order was unnecessary and that it raised concerns over freedom of expression.
 While the court writes that "[They] have not, to date, accepted that freedom of expression requires the facilitation of the unlawful sale of goods", OpenMedia spokesman, David Christopher, warns that "there is great risk that governments and commercial entities will see this ruling as justifying censorship requests that could result in perfectly legal and legitimate content disappearing off the web because of a court order in the opposite corner of the globe".

 Refresh Outdated Content vulnerability

-After journalist Jack Poulson discovered that articles he had published about tech CEO Delwin Maurice Blackman's domestic violence arrest had been removed from Google (following attempts through legal pressure and bribery to remove the articles), the Freedom of the Press Foundation investigated and found that Google's 'Refresh Outdated Content' tool had been exploited to suppress the articles- along with others in major publications- from appearing in Google search results.
+After journalist Jack Poulson discovered that articles he had published about tech CEO Delwin Maurice Blackman's domestic violence arrest had been removed from Google (following attempts through legal pressure and bribery to remove the articles), the Freedom of the Press Foundation investigated and found that Google's 'Refresh Outdated Content' tool had been exploited to suppress his articles & others in major publications from appearing in Google search results.
 Google have stated that the vulnerability that allowed abuse of the tool has been corrected.

 Google Play

 On September 17, 2021, Google removed the Smart Voting app used by the Russian opposition to coordinate its voting strategy against the ruling United Russia party during elections.
 The app was removed following threats from the Russian government.

-Google was reported to have removed Red Dot an app similar to ICEBlock.
+Google was reported to have removed Red Dot, an app similar to ICEBlock.